aws-games/cloud-game-development-toolkit/modules/jenkins/README.md

     3. When prompted to "Enter a file in which to save the key", enter a path in which to save the generated key, or press **Enter** to accept the default location.

     4. When prompted to "Enter passphrase", enter a password for your key, or leave empty for no password.

+    !!! warning
+        If using the [AWS Secrets Manager Credentials Provider](https://plugins.jenkins.io/aws-secrets-manager-credentials-provider/), leave the passphrase empty.
+The AWS Secrets Manager Credentials Provider plugin does **NOT** support passphrases.

 ??? note "How to Create Linux AMI using Packer"